-- Nearly nine in ten businesses surveyed reported an aim to maintain their business at current levels, this varied little between male- and female-led businesses (86% and 88% respectively) and ethnic- and non-ethnic-led firms (90% and 85%). - Ethnic entrepreneurs were more likely to report the objectives of a business with environmental objectives or contributing to the community (76% and 77% respectively) compared with non-ethnic counterparts (59% and 57%).
+- Nearly nine in ten businesses surveyed reported an aim to maintain their business at current levels, this varied little between male- and female-led businesses (86 per cent and 88 per cent respectively) and ethnic- and non-ethnic-led firms (90 per cent and 85 per cent). - Ethnic entrepreneurs were more likely to report the objectives of a business with environmental objectives or contributing to the community (76 per cent and 77 per cent respectively) compared with non-ethnic counterparts (59 per cent and 57 per cent).